-The Company's classification and measurement of insurance and reinsurance contracts is explained in Note 2.
+The Company's classification and measurement of insurance and reinsurance contracts is explained within Note 2.

-Notes to Consolidated Financial Statements Year ended December 31, 2023 ii.
+ii.
 Changes to presentation and disclosure

 For presentation in the statement of financial position, the Company aggregates insurance and reinsurance contracts issued, and reinsurance contracts held, respectively and presents separately: